 D. Internal Inspection:

-The interior of the sewer shall be carefully inspected in accordance with Section 693 “Internal Inspection of Sewers”, to determine the location of conditions that may prevent proper installation of CIPP.
+The interior of the sewer shall be carefully inspected in accordance with Section 693 “Internal Inspection of Sewer and Storm Drain Facilities”, to determine the location of conditions that may prevent proper installation of CIPP.

 Contractor shall furnish television inspection report material to the Engineer within 1 week of inspection.